Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Despite the exodus, and the withdrawal of virtually every initiative mentioned in the demerger prospectus, the new management team got a friendly reception from the City.
 The Chairman, Gerald Corbett, and Group FD, Christopher Rogers, were able to renegotiate the new Group's financing, while the new CEO Trevor Bish-Jones developed a strategy for his new empire.

-Christopher Rogers was appointed Chairman of the Group's Entertainment Division, and tasked with increasing the profit generated by the wholesale and publishing subsidiaries.
+Christopher Rogers was appointed Chairman of the Entertainment Division, tasked with increasing the profit generated by the wholesale and publishing subsidiaries.
 He also sought a strategy for the 88 MVC music shops.

 Early trading results in trials of the new large Woolworths stores were good.
 Sales rose by over 10% and the profit margin rose by 1.5%.
 A roll-out was agreed.
-In total almost 200 of the largest branches were upgraded over a three year period.
-The Board also continued to invest in the Kingstore till system and to implement the SAP Retail enterprise system.
-Capital expenditure on stores and systems topped £200m.
-It laid a foundation for use over the next twenty years.
+Almost 200 of the largest branches were upgraded over three years.
+The Board also continued to invest in new tills and an initiative to switch to the SAP Retail enterprise system.
+Spend topped £200m, building a strong foundation to sustain the High Street stores for twenty years to come.

 Woolworths Group's Entertainment Division included Europe's largest CD and DVD wholesaler, Entertainment UK, and, until 2005 an 88 strong chain of specialist Music and Video shops, MVC